Fall 2023 Frequently Asked Questions

 Where can I find a COVID test if I am feeling sick?

 Self-tests are available at local pharmacies like Giant and CVS.
-For students, the Student Health Center is open during the week for appointments.
-Please call them at 540-654-1040 to schedule an appointment.
+For students who want to be evaluated by the Student Health Center please call during the week at 540-654-1040 to schedule an appointment.
 For after-hours and weekend support, you may call the Student Health number and be connected with a nurse hotline.
 If you need medical attention or testing after-hours or on the weekend, local urgent care centers are available.

 What should I do if I test positive for COVID-19?